Skip to main content

 Influenza A Virus Biological Agent Reference Sheet (BARS)

-This BARS covers Influenza A viruses, including High Pathogenic Avian Influenza (HPAI) strains.
+This BARS covers Influenza A viruses, including High Pathogenic Avian Influenza (HPAI) strains, with specific emphasis on distinguishing between H5N1, other H5, and HPAI strains.

 Summary